 The 13th century marked a significant milestone with the establishment of the first medical institutions and the translation of many foreign medical texts into Mongolian.

 This period of enlightenment laid the foundation for the development of a rich medical tradition that has survived to this day, despite challenges and periods of decline.
+Traditional medicine practice in Mongolia has persisted and adapted through centuries of change.

-Medicinal Plants in Mongolia
+Herbal Medicine and Medicinal Plants in Mongolia

 The traditional Mongolian pharmacopeia includes over 400 species of plants used for healing purposes.
 Among these, the most revered include: